AngelusProductions/ViBRO/README.md

-  ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO ViBRO

-  The music process is grueling, lonely and can lack perspective.
-Many musicians are perfectionists and only show their final product and release it without any outside opinions.
-Think about it: if you want your song to appeal to the masses, shouldn’t you get input from the masses?
-Crowdfunding has brought the world some of the most innovative products ever created.
-If the creative process is democratized, then the contributor will be more invested in the final product.
-Music itself has a monetization problem— and Vibro seeks to fix that.

-                                     DO YOU FEEL MY VIBE, BRO?
+  ViBRO is a platform for crowdsourcing the music process.

+  Making good music is difficult!
+As a modern day producer, we have to wear all the hats: engineer, songwriter, manager, marketing... and then the attitude is: only release a track when it’s mixed, mastered and “radio ready.”
+Perfectionism!
+So artists often don't receive any input before releasing their final product.
+If you want your song to appeal to the masses, wouldn’t it be great to get help from the masses?

+  ViBRO seeks to solve all of these issues.
+Workshop your piece.
+Find a bassist, a vocalist or even theremin-player to collaborate with or maybe just find loyal fans who get a stake in the process because they can contribute their own ideas!
+Everyone is a musician and the music is all the better for it.

+  Right now the site only hosts my music but feel free to post your own vibes and mixes and become part of the ongoing project!
+Join ViBRO for free today.

 **CURRENTLY UNDER DEVELOPMENT**

 https://vibro.herokuapp.com